bacco007/HomeAssistantConfig/README.md

 ### Addons

-Here are the addons I use inside Hass.io, some of the other things I run can be done inside Hass.io, but I've elected not to do so.- [Eufy Home Assistant MQTT Bridge]()
+Here are the addons I use inside Hass.io, some of the other things I run can be done inside Hass.io, but I've elected not to do so.- [Eufy Security Add-on]()
 - [Glances]()
 - [Home Assistant Google Drive Backup]()
 - [JupyterLab]()